 The Board, through the Governance Committee, also regularly reviews the Company's executive management succession plan to help ensure business continuity in the event a key executive departs from the Company.
-This evaluation includes a thorough discussion on the Company's senior leadership structure with a focus on key executive on key executive on the Company.
 This evaluation includes a thorough discussion on the Company's senior leadership structure with a focus on key executive positions and maintaining a diverse team of current and future executives.
 The Board's committees also frequently discuss the talent pipeline, and individuals identified as potential future leaders are given exposure to Board members through formal presentations and informal meetings or events.
 More broadly, the Board, through the Talent & Compensation Committee, is regularly updated on key talent indicators for the overall workforce, and recruiting and development programs.
 Republic is also cognizant of the impact our overall compensation program has on our succession planning process and has designed our program accordingly.
 As an example, our Board's election of Jon Vander Ark to succeed Donald W. Slager as CEO last year was result of the active engagement by the Board in a thoughtful and comprehensive multi-year CEO succession planning process.